By Matt Stefano

 Following a postponed game against the Timmins Rock on Friday night, the Soo Thunderbirds had some rest heading into Saturday night’s game as they took on the Hearst Lumberjacks, who made their first visit to the John Rhodes Community Centre.

-The Thunderbirds, who had their season opening game in Hearst back on September 8th, lost by a score a 2-0 to Lumberjacks at Claude Larose Arena.
+The Thunderbirds, who had their season opening game in Hearst back on September 8th, lost to the Lumberjacks that night (September 8th) by a score of 2-0 at at Claude Larose Arena.

-On Saturday night in their third and final meeting against the Lumberjacks, the Thunderbirds dropped by a score of 4-3 at the John Rhodes Community Centre, and have finished the regular season series 1-2 against the Lumberjacks.
+Then on Saturday night, in their third and final meeting against the Lumberjacks, the Thunderbirds dropped by a score of 4-3 at the John Rhodes Community Centre, and have finished the regular season series 1-2 against the Lumberjacks.

 “Our first and second period were quite slow and I think that’s the reason they got a couple goals on us,” said Thunderbirds forward Kaidan McDonald.
 “We battled back in the third period, but it just wasn’t enough.”

-The Thunderbirds, who entered tonight’s game with the least goals scored against in the West Division and the league, took on a Hearst team that had surrendered the least goals against in the East Division.
+The Thunderbirds, who entered Saturday night’s game with the least goals scored against in the West Division and the league, took on a Hearst team that had surrendered the least goals against in the East Division.

 “I knew it was going to be tough because they’re a hard working team,” continued McDonald.
 “I knew that we had to come out hard and ready to go.
 Obviously we didn’t come out the way we wanted it to and it caught up to us.”